TiZ-HugLife/xfce4-dockbarx-plugin/README.md

 xfce4-dockbarx-plugin is a pair of programs--a gtk socket in Vala and a gtk plug in Python--that work together to embed DockbarX into xfce4-panel.
 See THANKS for details on DockbarX.
 Because this is not a port and just grabs the pre-existing DockbarX, you immediately benefit from any updates made to DBX, and already have all the pre-existing functionality.

 ## Using xfce4-dockbarx-plugin
-The old version of this plugin tried to blend in with the panel, and due to limitations with the Vala bindings for Xfconf, could only blend in with panel-0.
-You were pretty much out of luck if panel-0 didn't exist.
-The new version uses manual configuration to determine background styling.
+Add DockbarX to the panel and it will automatically start.
+If you don't want to customize it, no further configuration is necessary.

-When you first start the plugin, a dialog will appear that will allow you to configure the way the background is drawn.
-You can then configure it to blend in with the panel it's on... or you can even choose for it *not* to blend in!
-Since you can choose for it not to blend in, you can also expand it if you want.
-The plugin will automatically detect panel orientation and screen position, and will save that to the config file, which is shared between both the socket and the plug.
-Whenever the configuration is changed, the plug is restarted.
+If you wish to configure it, you must invoke the configuration dialog through the panel preferences window.
+You can then configure a distinct background for the plugin, change the maximum size, or set it to expand.
+The plugin will automatically detect panel orientation and will reconfigure itself on the fly.

-You can avoid having to manually configure your background by using the panel blend mode, new and default as of 0.4.
-This makes use of xfconf's dbus interface and python-dbus to retrieve information about the panel background, and also connects to a signal and update it whenever it changes.
-However, there is still one gotcha; namely, if you use the image style, you still need to make sure the offset is properly configured if you have an image that necessitates it.
+There is only one gotcha for automatic panel blending; namely, if you use the image style, you still need to make sure the offset is properly configured if you have an image that necessitates it.

 ## Any extras?
 This plugin includes a DockbarX theme called Mouse, created by me for use with xfce4-panel (but should work fine on Gnome/Mate panels, AWN, or DockX).
 There are two variant versions for varying levels of x/ythickness on the panel widgets to make them match up nicely.
 If a theme gives different panel widgets differing x/ythickness, its author is a sick bastard.